Key Takeaway

 Zepbound's Elimination Timeline

 Zepbound is the brand name for tirzepatide approved for chronic weight management, available in doses from 2.5 mg up to 15 mg.
-The tirzepatide molecule is identical to what is found in Mounjaro (the diabetes formulation), so the clearance timeline is the same for both brands.
+The tirzepatide active ingredient is in the same class to what is found in Mounjaro (the diabetes formulation), so the clearance timeline is the same for both brands.

 After your final Zepbound injection, the drug concentration declines predictably: